About

 Mango’s ‘Accountability to Beneficiaries Checklist’

-This tool is a self-assessment checklist, to help NGO staff gauge how accountable they are to their beneficiaries.
+This resource is a self-assessment checklist, to help NGO staff gauge how accountable they are to local actors ...

 Using human-centred design methodologies with communities – a case study

-This small movie by Farzad Yazdanparast of The Fred Hollows Foundation walks us through a wonderful case study and ...
+This resource is a mall movie by Farzad Yazdanparast of The Fred Hollows Foundation.
+It is a case study on an ...

 Loading...